gaehlerm/SoftwareEngineering/README.md

     return x**0.5
 ```

-This is because the `assert` statement throws an `AssertionError` if the required condition is violated.
+This is because the `assert` statement raises an `AssertionError` if the required condition is violated.
 You can even add a message to the `assert` command using the `, "smaller 0"` syntax.
-The only advantage of the second code snippet is that you can use custom exceptions, as we'll learn in chapter [?].
+The only advantage of the second code snippet is that you can use custom exceptions instaed of the `AssertionError`, as we'll learn in chapter [Bugs, Errors, Exceptions].

+Now as I said, this code is perfectly fine.
+But it is no replacement for unit tests as it doesn't test anything.
+It only checks the precondition of the function.

 ## Test Driven Development

 So far, we have written tests to verify the correctness of our code.
 We wrote the tests once we were done with the code.
 But there is nothing wrong with writing the tests upfront.
 It is called Test-Driven Development (TDD) [Test Driven Development: By Example, K. Beck, 2002].
 In fact, I recommend using TDD in general.
 It forces you to think more about what you want to do.
-You have to figure out how the test should look before administering it.
+You have to figure out how the test should look before writing it.
 Once the test is written, you need to think about how to implement the feature.
 The importance of the test cannot be understated.
 It helps you understand what you really have to do.
 The test forces you to structure your code accordingly, which is a really good thing.
 Before writing the implementation of a class, you must define its interface.
 With TDD you decouple the code because your tests compel you to do so.

 In software development, it may happen frequently that you have a specific model in mind intended to solve your problem.
 But it turns out to be too complex, and somehow, you don't manage to get it working.
 This might be a case of YAGNI (You Aren't Gonna Need It) [https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it].
 Chances are you will never need this complex structure.
 Instead, you can write test cases for your specific requirements and ensure that all these test cases pass.
 Everything else can be taken care of later, once you determine that it is truly necessary.
 On a coding level, YAGNI can be prevented by writing tests first.
 If you do not need a piece of code to make the tests pass, simply do not write it.
 Even if you truly believe that it would be significant, aesthetically pleasing, and perhaps even enjoyable to write this piece of code.
 It is not needed now, and chances are it will never be needed at all.